What Gases Are Used in Fire Suppression Systems?

 Deciding which gas to use in your fire suppression system comes down to a comparison of pros and cons.
 Can your existing system accommodate one type of gas without an upgrade?
 Do you need a suppression system with a small storage footprint?
 Are people present in the area you need to protect?
 Do you have cost restraints?
 Answering these questions will help you get one step closer to deciding which type of fire suppression system to install.

-For more information about fire suppression, or to schedule services in the Mid-South, please contact us at 866-308-5701.
-We are a fire protection company serving businesses in Tennessee, Arkansas, and Mississippi.
+For more information about fire suppression, or to schedule services in the Mid-South, please contact us at 901-531-6550.
+We are a fire protection company serving businesses in Tennessee, Arkansas, Mississippi, and Alabama.